chrisov/chrisov/README.md

 Backend Developer Student
 -------------------------

 💻 I enjoy learning new programming languages and tools to test my capabilities into applying my ideas.
-I strongly believe that the tech world is full of amazing possibilities and potential applications. 💭 I always keep a constant learning and evolving mindset about new technologies, methodologies or concepts.
-I am driven to be part of a meaningful cause with the purpose of integrating technology making every day life more comfortable. 👀 I am drawn by opportunities to integrate Computational Physics into real world solutions.
+  I strongly believe that the tech world is full of amazing possibilities and potential applications.
+💭 I always keep a constant learning and evolving mindset about new technologies, methodologies or concepts.
+  I am driven to be part of a meaningful cause with the purpose of integrating technology into every day life, making it more comfortable and enhancing its quality.
+👀 I am drawn by opportunities to integrate Computational Physics into real world solutions.
   Science and Technology go hand in hand, each one is vital for progressing both our theoretical knowledge and our practical applications, opening new possibilities for greatness!

 *   🌍  I'm based in Heilbronn, Germany
 *   ✉️  You can contact me at [j.chrisov@gmail.com](mailto:j.chrisov@gmail.com)